Next Friday: Soundtrack

-The film's soundtrack, which featured appearances from Aaliyah, Eminem, Bone Thugs-N-Harmony, Ice Cube, N.W.A., Snoop Dogg, Wu-Tang Clan, and Wyclef Jean, peaked at number five on the R&B/Hip-Hop charts, and nineteen on the Billboard 200 in 2000.
+The film's soundtrack, which featured appearances from Aaliyah, Eminem, Bone Thugs-n-Harmony, Ice Cube, N.W.A., Snoop Dogg, Wu-Tang Clan, and Wyclef Jean, peaked at number five on the R&B/Hip-Hop chart, and number nineteen on the Billboard 200 in 2000.

 Release

 In the United States, the film was released on Wednesday, January 12, 2000.

 Home video

-Next Friday was released on DVD format on June 6, 2000.
+Next Friday was released on VHS and DVD format in June 6, 2000.
 The single disc DVD contains a theatrical trailer, music videos, a "making of..." featurette, behind the scenes footage, and an alternate ending as well as cast and crew information.

 Reception

 Box office

-Next Friday grossed $14.5 million in its opening weekend in 1,103 theaters, averaging $13,114 per theater.
-The film grossed $57.3 million in North America and $2.5 million in the foreign box office, for a total of $59.8 million worldwide.
+Next Friday debuted at number one at the US box office and grossed $16.9 million in its opening four-day weekend in 1,103 theaters, averaging $17,450 per theater.
+The film went on to gross $57.3 million in the United States and Canada and $2.5 million at the international box office, for a total of $59.8 million worldwide.
 The film is the most successful in the franchise.